 Remote call forwarding is different from Remote access to Call forwarding.
 It is a phone service offering in which calls to a given directory number are redirected to another number.
 Moreover, these calls are not manually routed from your phone, they are established via the central office and often directed to another city.

 Remote Switching Module (RMS)

-A switch away from its host or control office.
+The remote switching module is also known as a switch away from its host or control office.

 Equipment used to amplify a signal to boost the range of the signal over larger distances.

 A Reseller is also known as a Company that primarily leases the transmission facilities of other carriers.
 However, many Resellers have or plan to have one or more switches.
 Moreover, Resellers bill their own customer base for services used.

 The reveal feature is used in conjunction with Caller ID.
 It stops calls marked unidentified by Caller ID before they reach destination and asks callers to input their phone number.
 This feature helps avoid telemarketing calls.

 The reverse directory assistance feature is only available from certain LECs.
 It is only offered on published numbers.
 See also Call 54.

 A device that connects two or more networks is also known as a router.
 The router works like a bridge, but has greater capabilities.
 A router determines where the destination computer is located, and then finds the best way to get there.